Vritrasura Samhara Murthy: Indra’s Vajrayudha, Dharma, and the Defeat of Obstruction

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What does the epithet Vritrasura Samhara Murthy signify?
+What does Vritrasura Samhara Murthy mean?